 Assessment and Placement

 Students attending Mt.
 San Antonio College are required to participate in assessment.
 The assessment and placement process has been established to enable all students an opportunity to achieve probable success in their course work.
 In addition, the process allows the faculty to instruct their courses at an appropriate level with the knowledge that students will be reasonably prepared.
-For more information, visit assessment.
+For more information, visit Assessment.

-The College utilizes a selection of assessment instruments to place students into math courses.
+For Math Placement based on a placement test, the College utilizes a selection of assessment instruments to place students into math courses.
 Students take one of the math placement exams commensurate with their most recent, successful completion of Pre-Algebra, Algebra, Intermediate Algebra or Pre-Calculus.

 The College utilizes the California Chemistry Diagnostic Test to determine student readiness for CHEM 50.
-Students who pass the chemistry placement test will not be required to take chemistry prior to enrolling in CHEM 50.
+Students who pass the chemistry placement test will not be required to take a chemistry course prior to enrolling in CHEM 50.

 Placement test scores are valid for two years from the date the test was taken.
 Eligibility based on test placement is not valid after the two-year period.
 Eligibility based on previous coursework does not expire.

 Math and reading test scores will be accepted from other colleges if that college uses the same test as Mt.
 SAC.
 English test scores from other colleges are not accepted.
 Mt.
 SAC does not accept placement granted at other colleges.

 The sessions will prepare students to take the English and Math placement test and provide an opportunity for students to ask questions.
 The information sessions will also provide strategies and resources.
 For further information, contact the Assessment Center at (909) 274-4265 or visit the Assessment Center webpage. (http://www.mtsac.edu/assessment).